ngkangting/Flexbox/README.md

 - **Order (Flex Item)**
 ```
 Arrange Flex item in order.
-Higher number positions Flex item to the end.
+A higher number positions the Flex item to the end, and vice-versa.
 ```

 - **Flex (Flex Item)**
 ```
-Grow, Shrink and Set the width of the Flex item.
+Grow, Shrink and Setting the width of the Flex item.
 ```

 - **Flex Wrap (Flex Items)**